Pepin the Short was a king of Frankia who ruled from 751 to 768 until his death.

 Following the death of Charles Martel in 741, the Carolingian realms came to be divided among his two sons, Pepin and Carloman.

-After the entry of Carloman in a monastery in 747, Pepin became the sole mayor of the palace.
+After the entry of Carloman into a monastery in 747, Pepin became the sole mayor of the palace.

 Childeric III was a Frankish king with no power when Pepin became the mayor.

 Pepin had all the real power and ran the kingdom.
 He then questioned Pope Zachery about the actual royal power.